 Acceptable for black and white.
 The Canon PIXMA TR8520 has a great cost to print ratio for black ink, although you'll have to change the cartridge more often as it doesn't yield a lot of pages.
 You can purchase high yield cartridges if you want to reduce the amount of time between cartridge replacements though.
 This printer can also be slow to print, so if you're in a rush to print off 100 pages, prepare to be patient.

-The Canon PIXMA TR8520 is great for printing photos.
+The Canon PIXMA TR8520 is very good for printing photos.
 Even though the color accuracy is just decent, the photo printing quality is excellent, and colors look vibrant.
 The color page yield is good and the cartridges aren't very expensive either, so printing photos over time is cost-effective.